Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter

 If derivatives of solutions satisfy the same equation, with some change of \begin{itemize} \item the local exponents $e$ and the accessory parameters $ap$, for $H(e,ap)$, \item the local exponents $e$ and the parameters $a$, for $G(e,a)$, \item the local exponents $e$, for $E(e)$, \end{itemize} the equation is said to enjoy differentiation symmetry.
-This is a kind of shift symmetry.

-If the adjoint equation of an equation remains the same, with some change of the exponents and the parameters as itemized above, the equation is said to enjoy adjoint symmetry.
+If the adjoint equation (defined in \S \ref{GenAdj}) of an equation remains the same, with some change of the exponents and the parameters as itemized above, the equation is said to enjoy adjoint symmetry.